USEPA/e-manifest/README.md

 ## Accessing the Test Environment
 Registration:

 In order to access the test environment, all users will be required to set up a test account on EPA’s Central Data Exchange (CDX).
+If youa re interested in testing services, please read https://github.com/USEPA/e-manifest/blob/master/Services-Information/June-Release-Supported-Services-0630.pdf .
 Please note, this account will be used for this review and all subsequent reviews and/or testing of e-Manifest software.
 A more detailed guide is available on the  (https://github.com/USEPA/e-manifest/tree/master/Reference).

 CDX Registration: